JoshuaOLoduca/lotide/README.md

 * `tail(...)`: gets everything BUT the first element of an array
 * `middle(...)`: gets the middle of odd and even arrays
 * `countLetters(...)`: counts the amount of chars in a string
+* `letterPositions(...)`: Gets the positions of every letter of a string and returns an object